| |

 Pop – Any fizzy soft drink like Fanta, Lilt, Coke is classed as pop.
 ‘Grab me a bottle of pop please’.

 Scram – A scram is what you get after something/someone has scrammed you.
 So if a cat came up to you with its claw and scratched your arm, you’d tell someone ‘look at my scram from when the cat scrammed me’.
+Welsh language phrases are funny ini!

 Arka you/them/him/her – Saying ‘arka you’ basically translates to ‘says you’.
+Someone commented on this post that it’s actually ‘hark at you’ but you’re in Wales, so we don’t pronounce the ‘h’.

-Bonus Phrases Heard in South Wales
+Bonus Phrases Heard in South Wales / Welsh English Phrases

 Actual Welsh Phrase Heard in Wales… In the Welsh Language

 Ye, so we have our own language in Wales and it’s like 1400 years old.
 Without going in to the history, not many people speak Welsh in Wales but there are a few popular Welsh phrases.
-There’s a Welsh saying you only hear in Wales because it’s in Welsh but is said by everyone and it’s said to babies.

 Ach-Y-Fi

-Ach-y-fi is pronounced as ak-uh-vee and you always say it to kids when they go to touch something dirty or put something in their mouth and you say ‘ach-y-fi’.
-This is also sometimes just shortened to ‘achi’.
-I don’t really know what the Welsh to English is, I suppose this is just a Welsh idiom.
+Ach-y-fi is pronounced as ak-uh-vee which is dirty Welsh phrases and you always say it to kids when they go to touch something dirty or put something in their mouth and you say ‘ach-y-fi’.

 P.S.
-You’re probably wondering how to say LlanfairΒpwllgwyngyllΒgogeryΒchwyrnΒdrobwllΒllanΒtysilioΒgogoΒgoch.
+You’re probably wondering how to say Llanfairยญpwllgwyngyllยญgogeryยญchwyrnยญdrobwllยญllanยญtysilioยญgogoยญgoch.
 I can pronounce it and an Aussie once gave me a fiver to hear a Welsh person say it.
 Learn how to say it here.

 Ish